Jacques Lacan: Writings and writing style

 According to Jean-Michel Rabaté, Lacan in the mid-1950s classed the seminars as commentaries on Freud rather than presentations of his own doctrine (like the writings), while Lacan by 1971 placed the most value on his teaching and "the interactive space of his seminar" (in contrast to Sigmund Freud).
 Rabaté also argued that from 1964 onward, the seminars include original ideas.
 However, Rabaté also wrote that the seminars are "more problematic" because of the importance of the interactive performances, and because they were partly edited and rewritten.

 Most of Lacan's psychoanalytic writings from the 1940s through to the early 1960s were compiled with an index of concepts by Jacques-Alain Miller in the 1966 collection, titled simply Écrits.
 Published in French by Éditions du Seuil, they were later issued as a two-volume set (1970/1) with a new "Preface".
 A selection of the writings (chosen by Lacan himself) were translated by Alan Sheridan and published by Tavistock Press in 1977.
 The full 35-text volume appeared for the first time in English in Bruce Fink's translation published by Norton & Co.
 (2006).
 The Écrits were included on the list of 100 most influential books of the 20th century compiled and polled by the broadsheet Le Monde.

 Lacan's writings from the late sixties and seventies (thus subsequent to the 1966 collection) were collected posthumously, along with some early texts from the nineteen thirties, in the Éditions du Seuil volume Autres écrits (2001).

 Although most of the texts in Écrits and Autres écrits are closely related to Lacan's lectures or lessons from his Seminar, more often than not the style is denser than Lacan's oral delivery, and a clear distinction between the writings and the transcriptions of the oral teaching is evident to the reader.

-An often neglected aspect of Lacan's oral and writing style is his influence from his colleague and personal friend Henry Corbin, whom introduced Lacan to the thought of Ibn Arabi.
-Both Lacan and Ibn Arabi share nearly identical ideas and writing styles according to the researcher Abdesselem Rechak.
+An often neglected aspect of Lacan's oral and writing style is his influence from his colleague and personal friend Henry Corbin, who introduced Lacan to the thought of Ibn Arabi.
+Similarities have been pointed out between the writing styles of Lacan and Ibn Arabi.